How You can Develop Business using Your Legal Skills

-Well, maybe that attorney was recommended.
-Or, maybe that attorney met the client at some social networking function you don't attend.
+Well, maybe that other attorney was recommended.
+Or, maybe that "other attorney" met the client at some social networking function you don't attend.

-(Also, that attorney knows a secret: the IAFD platform is a bargain for helping them establish rapport with future clients for only $29.00 a month.
-Why don't you act upon that offer?)
+(Also, that other attorney knows a secret: the Franchise-Info platform is a bargain for helping them establish rapport with future clients for as little as $80.00 a month.
+Why don't you act upon that offer, right now?)

 There only three reasons you aren't establishing rapport.
 It costs time, money and it is hard to follow up.

-But, nuturing leads and creating rapport really isn't hard - after all that other firm is doing it.
-You need the right system.
-The IAFD has the right publishing solution for you.
+But, nurturing leads and creating rapport really isn't hard - after all, all those other firms are doing it.
+You just need the right system.
+Franchise-Info has the right solution for you.
 It just plain works.
 It matches readers with attorneys to create interested audiences.
 It is simple, elegant and graceful.